jhunexjun/CP_Scheduler/README.md

 8. Restart the new windows service.
 You're good to go.

+NOTE: To delete pm2 documentation.
+We've been using node-windows for months already.

 From front-end folder run
 ```bash
 clear && npm run build && npm start